 N assessed the situation and decided that while the pool was being drained he might be able to formulate a plan to venture away from the encampment.
 It had become painfully obvious that otherwise nothing would get done.

-Your knuckles went white as you gripped the reins.
-You found witch hunts were profitable but I evaded them and our milestone became another tectonic shift.
-The animal curse of your saliva, muscular as the ocean, was spat at statues that entranced the human realm to trick it.
+His slow dive into caricature where tension was pliable was at one with eulogy and atonement, as the rickshaw of his journal recorded an anomaly.
+His knuckles went white as he gripped the reins.
+The animal curse of his saliva, muscular as the ocean, was spat at statues that entranced the human realm to trick it.

 “To Hell with protocol,” she thought, “I do like a bit of disruption.”
-She walked across the tiled floor as she left her body and took possession of it.
+She walked across the tiled floor and as she left her body she took possession of it.

-After the Palisade, still glittering in the counterblast of vortexes, N’s pill-box was camera-friendly.
-He’d been bouncing on the bedspread and speaking the language of water, while his fantasy had turned into non-fiction assessed and analysed by critical means.
+N was bouncing on the bedspread and speaking the language of water.
+His fantasy had turned into non-fiction assessed and analysed by critical means.

 “Non-fiction is best avoided,” suggested L.

 Those she spied at a distance absorbed in the artifice of belief reminded her of her own ego strategy.
-Their need to react, to turn hysterical or inward showed her thoughts to herself.
+Their need to react, to turn American or inward showed her thoughts to herself.

-God denied love and love defied Him, awestruck like Reginald on the day of his rehabilitation when the therapy had him celebrating the nation’s fall as a mild irritant, a pest living beneath the floor like a stray rat or bird.
+God was a mild irritant, a pest living beneath the floor like a stray rat or bird.

-The satisfied consumer durable investigating its iconographic data, its dedication to iconoclastic imagery, clever advertising, the surreal unfamiliarity of the lucid dreamer and a dystopian aesthetic, was ruined by non-compliance with the presiding narrative decoy, immersed in its own banality.
+The satisfied consumer durable investigating its iconographic data, its dedication to iconoclastic imagery, clever advertising, the surreal unfamiliarity of the dreamer’s dystopian aesthetic, was ruined by non-compliance with the banality of the presiding immersive narrative decoy.